 - Mental development

-Active care to prevent obesity and its untoward consequences can often ensure normal lifespan.
-Cognitive problems are common.
-No cure at present is available.
-Behavioral counseling and testing can be rendered to the afflicted families.
-Group homes form an effective strategy in adults.
+Active care to prevent obesity and its related complications can increase life expectancy.
+Cognitive problems are common and no cure is currently available.
+Behavioral counseling and education can be offered to the parents of the affected child.
+Group homes serve as an effective strategy in adults.

 - Surgical treatment of cryptorchidism and scoliosis

-- Tonsillectomy, adenoidectomy or tracheostomy placement for obstructive sleep apnea
+- Tonsillectomy, adenoidectomy, or tracheostomy for the management of obstructive sleep apnea

-Prenatal genetic testing should be offered to families with PWS inflicted children to determine the risk to the future offspring.
-Interestingly; even though the roots of this syndrome are traced back to chromosomes; this is not a genetic disease in the strict terms as it is not hereditary.
-The genetic damage occurs during meiosis, the formation of the haploid gametes or in early development.
-These changes that lead to the genetic aberration are often spontaneous though sporadic.
-Thus; the risk estimate depends on the involved genetic aberration that occurs in the first place and can vary grossly accordingly.
+Prenatal genetic testing should be offered to families of children diagnosed with PWS to determine the risk to the future offspring.
+Although the roots of PWS appear to be of chromosomal origin, strictly speaking, this is not a genetic disease, as it is not hereditary.
+Genetic damage occurs during meiosis, the formation of the haploid gametes, or during early development.
+Genetic mutations are often spontaneous and sporadic.
+Thus, the risk level depends on the involved genetic aberration and can vary significantly.

-When the aberration takes place in the imprinting control region and is likely to be replicated in the future offspring; PWS often behaves as an autosomal dominant disease.
-The risk to the next sibling is almost up to 50% then.
-The future sibling is prone up to 1 %; similar to the normal population if the affected individual has uniparental disomy or gene deletion.
-This risk escalates to about 25% when the cause is a parental chromosomal translocation.
-These statistics can be inferred from prenatal genetic testing for determining the underlying genetic mechanism.
+When the aberration occurs in the imprinting control region and is likely to be replicated in the offspring, PWS often presents as an autosomal dominant disease.
+In such cases, the risk to the subsequent sibling is almost 50%.
+The offspring is prone to the risk of developing PWS if an affected parent has uniparental disomy or gene deletion.
+This risk escalates to about 25% when the cause is attributed to parental chromosomal translocation.
+This probability can be confirmed after prenatal testing to determine the genetic mechanism underlying PWS.

-Prader-Willi syndrome (PWS) is an unusual autosomal disease where the loss of paternal alleles or duplication of maternal copies of chromosome 15 q11.2-q13 segment leads to loss of function secondary to genomic imprinting functional in this region.
-The reverse leads to Angelman syndrome.
+PWS is a rare autosomal disease in which the loss of paternal alleles or duplication of maternal copies of chromosome 15 q11.2-q13 segment leads to loss of function secondary to genomic imprinting function in this region.
+A converse loss-duplication pattern leads to Angelman syndrome.

-PWS involves multiple organs as a secondary consequence which can’t be reversed but can be managed medically or surgically.
+PWS involves multiple organs as it progresses.
+Although this condition cannot be reversed, it can be managed medically or surgically.

-Hypothalamus is the hypothesized organ primarily inflicted in PWS.
-The subsequent implications of hypothalamic dysfunction are evident in almost every organ system of the body.
-The key concerns are feeding difficulties and hypotonia in infancy, while in children and adults hypogonadism, impulsive eating, and behavioral issues are most evident.
+Hypothalamus is the organ that is primarily affected in PWS.
+The subsequent implications of hypothalamic dysfunction are evident in almost every organ system of the affected individual.
+The key concerns are feeding difficulties and hypotonia in infancy and hypogonadism in children and adults.
+Compulsive eating disorders and behavioral issues are common presentations.

-There are many ways a PWS patient can be assisted to enhance independent living.
-Complete cure, unfortunately, is yet to be discovered.
+There are many ways to improve the quality of life of patients with PWS and enable independent living.
+A complete cure, unfortunately, is yet to be discovered.